Thanhlam43k4/Embedded-Programming/Signal/lab1/README.md

 Signal Programming in Embedded is:

--Software interrupt.\n
+-Software interrupt.
 -The most common method of communication btw applications.

-Send signal through the command:\n
+Send signal through the command:
 			kill + pid